-Silver Alert is a public notification system which uses media and technology –television, radio, and traffic signs—to inform the public when an older individual has been reported missing.
+Silver Alert is a public notification system that uses media and technology –television, radio, and traffic signs—to inform the public when an older individual has been reported missing.
 Silver Alert uses the same infrastructure and approach as AMBER Alert to help locate missing seniors who are vulnerable to various dangers while missing, such as falling and adverse weather conditions.
 In theory, when a Silver Alert is issued, the public functions as an extra set of “eyes and ears” for search and rescue in locating the missing older individual.

 Is the program based on research?

 Aspects of Silver Alert are built on psychological research on face recognition (see Gier, 2019).
 However, the implementation of Silver Alert was in response to the disappearance of an Atlanta resident with Alzheimer’s, who went missing and was found dead (Gier & Kreiner, 2019).

 There have been no independent evaluations of Silver Alert in a real-world context.

 There have been three US studies that tested Silver Alert in experimental settings with university students.
 In each of these studies (Gier et al., 2017; Gier, 2019; Gier & Krenier, 2019), the authors utilized mock Silver Alerts, using either pictures or video footage, to identify factors that facilitate or inhibit facial recognition of missing older adults.
 The results from each of these studies are varied.
 In general, they discovered that showing educational videos before they ran a facial recognition test increased student recognition of a missing person; however, overall recognition rates with or without the video varied widely across the three studies.
 These findings are consistent with other studies, which finds that eyewitness identification is sometimes prone to error; especially when eyewitnesses observe someone by a picture or on video (Howe & Knott, 2014).